predragt565/datascience-abschlussprojekt/Tasker.md

 5. Handle the missing values - DONE

 6. ### !!
 Important !! - Handling Pandemic period (2020-03 through 2023-04)
-* keep the full dataset but mark the pandemic period with a binary variable.
+* keep the full dataset but mark the pandemic period with a binary variable. - DONE
 * Then, make sure the train/test split does not accidentally mix in “pandemic months”.
+* **Time split**:

+  * **Do NOT random split**.
+Use **time-based train-test split** (e.g., train 2012–2020, validate 2023, test 2024–2025).

 ### Part 2 - Explorative data analysis in Streamlit UI